 Message reactions: publish and display message reactions (like emojis) for each message.

 With these React components, you have the base to build any type of chat available, like live event chat lobbies, multiplayer in-game chat, or a HIPAA-compliant doctor-patient chat.
 The design, features, and use case can then be customized to fit your needs.

-Tutorials for React applications
+Example tutorial for building React applications

 React is an open-source platform with a lot of great documentation and sources available on the subject.
 React’s official website includes many in-depth tutorials that are extremely helpful in getting set up and learning how to create and run React apps.
 Their tutorials range from building a simple “hello, world!” application to building an in-browser game.